Anomalous minimization for critical velocity of superflow along a step potential: Introduction

 In the experiment by Kwon \textit{et al.}~\cite{Kwon2015a}, the critical velocity was measured as a function of the peak height $V_0$ of a repulsive Gaussian laser beam in a highly oblate BEC.
 Remarkably, they observed that the critical velocity $v_\mathrm{c}$ exhibits a sharp minimum at a certain critical height close to the chemical potential $\mu$, independent of the beam width.
 For $V_0<\mu$, $v_\mathrm{c}$ corresponds to the local speed of sound, which decreases together with the local density at the center of the obstacle~\cite{Kwon2015a,Kwak2023a}.
-Similar reductions of $v_\mathrm{c}$ have been demonstrated in one-dimensional systems with delta-function~\cite{Hakim1997a}, Gaussian~\cite{Albert2008a,Huynh2022a}, rectangular~\cite{Takahashi2009a,Watanabe2009a,Paris2017a,Huynh2023a}, and periodic potentials~\cite{Watanabe2009a}.
+Similar reductions of $v_\mathrm{c}$ have been demonstrated in one-dimensional systems with delta-function~\cite{Hakim1997a}, Gaussian~\cite{Albert2008a,Huynh2022a}, rectangular~\cite{Takahashi2009a,Watanabe2009a,Paris2017a,Huynh2023a}, and periodic potentials~\cite{Watanabe2009a,Frisch2024a}.
 For $V_0\gg\mu$ with a steep potential slope, $v_\mathrm{c}$ converges to a constant value, consistent with $v_\mathrm{c}\approx0.37c_\mathrm{s}$ for a hard cylinder~\cite{Huepe2000a,Rica2001a,Pham2005a}.
 From a hydrodynamic perspective, the potential flow theory~\cite{Batchelor1967a} predicts that $v_\mathrm{c}$ is determined by the local speed of sound in the vicinity of a hard obstacle such as disks~\cite{Rica2001a,Pham2005a,Huynh2024a}, ellipses~\cite{Stagg2014a,Stagg2015a}, thin plates~\cite{Kokubo2024a,Kokubo2025a}, and airfoils~\cite{Musser2019a}.
-Despite these experimental and theoretical studies, the mechanism for the minimization of $v_\mathrm{c}$ remains unclear due to the geometry and height of the obstacles.
+Despite these experimental and theoretical studies, the anomalous minimization of $v_\mathrm{c}$ has not been explained microscopically in the context of the Landau criterion based on Bogoliubov analysis.

 Recent advances in experimental techniques provide an ideal platform to address this problem.
 First, uniform superfluids can be realized in cold atomic gases trapped in a cylindrical optical box~\cite{Gaunt2013a,Navon2021a,Kwon2021a,Hernandez2024a}.
 Second, digital micromirror devices (DMDs), which allow spatial modulation of the amplitude of a laser beam, enable flexible control of the shape and height of external potentials~\cite{Gauthier2016a,Navon2021a}.
 These developments will make it possible to elucidate the intrinsic effects of obstacle geometry and height on the critical velocity.